-I have seen some truly wonderful things working as a paramedic the last three years.
+I have seen some truly wonderful things working as a paramedic.
 My favorite example is when I delivered a baby in the back of my ambulance last year.
 Any terror I felt in the beginning was quickly dwarfed by the sheer panic I felt when the baby girl decided to come out breech.
 By God’s grace, she entered this life pink, kicking, and screaming.
 About a month ago I heard from the father.
 She’s healthy, happy, and loved.

 I wish I had more stories like that.
 Unfortunately, many of them hail from the other spectrum of human emotion.
 I still feel my stomach drop a little when I learn that a patient I brought to the ED has died.
 There are more stories, but suffice it to say that I’ve seen some truly terrible things.